Space Travel: Making It Safer For Humans Traveling To Mars And Other Planets

 However, recent experience with space travel aboard the space shuttle and the International Space Station – as well as research carried out by the Russians aboard their various near space stations – indicate that this is not as much of a concern as once believed.
 Plus, it’s hardly a new phenomenon for people on long voyages to be stuck together for months.
 Colony ships traversing the Atlantic spent just as much time traveling to North America as space travel to Mars would demand from astronauts.

-More than this, maintaining connection with the Earth via transmissions of email, news, photos and video have done a great deal to alleviate the boredom and claustrophobia of the International Space Station.
+More than this, maintaining connection with the Earth via transmissions of email, news, photos, and video have done a great deal to alleviate the boredom and claustrophobia of the International Space Station.
 It’s safe to assume that – even with the time delay caused by the speed of light limit – space travel to Mars or elsewhere would still permit the astronaut voyageurs to keep in contact with home.

 [Featured Image by NASA via Getty Images]